-As a part of the study on impact mechanisms of corporate conduct, etc. on innovation and on related matters, this part cites individual behavior types on which economics field have accumulated relatively large amounts of knowledge and are considered useful for incorporating by reference into other behavior types and understanding across types.
+As a part of the study on impact mechanisms of corporate conduct on innovation and on related matters, this part cites individual behavior types on which economics field have accumulated relatively large amounts of knowledge and are considered useful for incorporating by reference into other behavior types and understanding across types.
 These individual behavior types specifically are business combinations (horizontal, vertical, and conglomerate) and joint R&D. This part then examines and summarizes impact mechanisms relating to each of these types, and figure out suggestions that would contribute to the understanding across types, including other behavior types, or the principled understanding.

-In Japan, transformation of industrial structures, such as green transformation (GX) and digital transformation (DX), is ranked as a societal issue that will potentially serve as an engine for growth^[13].
-At the same time, promoting the growth of startup businesses, a driving force of innovation, as well as open innovation with large firms, etc. is demanded of the leading-edge science and technology fields in particular^[14].
-In light of such most recent socioeconomic circumstances and corporate strategies under such circumstances, business combinations and joint R&D are included among the areas that are highly needed to be addressed by policy measures under the mission of competition policy, i.e. ensuring a competition environment conducive to innovation $^{[15]}$.
+In Japan, transformation of industrial structures, such as green transformation (GX) and digital transformation (DX), is ranked as a societal issue that will potentially serve as an engine for growth At the same time, promoting the growth of startup businesses, a driving force of innovation, as well as open innovation with large firms, etc. is demanded of the leading-edge science and technology fields in particular Is.
+In light of such most recent socioeconomic circumstances and corporate strategies under such circumstances, business combinations and joint R&D are included among the areas that are highly needed to be addressed by policy measures under the mission of competition policy, i.e. ensuring a competition environment conducive to innovation Is.
 Therefore, it is beneficial to systematically summarize impact mechanisms on innovation and related matters corresponding to these behavior types.

-13Council of New Form of Capitalism Realization, Grand Design and Action Plan for a New Form of Capitalism 2023 revised (approved by the Cabinet on June 16, 2023).
+14Council of New Form of Capitalism Realization, Grand Design and Action Plan for a New Form of Capitalism 2023 revised (2023).

-14Council of New Form of Capitalism Realization, Startup Development Five-year Plan (November 28, 2022) envisages the following efforts: 1) as a way to increase fund supply for startups and diversify exit strategy alternatives, increasing the proportion of M&As among ways for startups to exit; and 2) promoting open innovation where existing firms collaborate with startups.
+15Council of New Form of Capitalism Realization, Startup Development Five-year Plan (2022) envisages the following efforts: 1) as a way to increase fund supply for startups and diversify exit strategy alternatives, increasing the proportion of M&As among ways for startups to exit; and 2) promoting open innovation where existing firms collaborate with startups.

-15See, e.g., the following: Part I and Part IV of Japan Fair Trade Commission (JFTC), Guidelines Concerning the Activities of Enterprises, etc. Toward the Realization of a Green Society Under the Antimonopoly Act; Startup GLs; and CPRC Report of Study Group on Business Alliances (2019).
+16See, e.g., the following: Part I and Part IV of Green Guidelines; Startup Guidelines; and CPRC (2019).